Apple Watch Series 6 drops to $350 at Target. That's its lowest price to date

 Looking for even deeper discounts?
 A credible (but unconfirmed) leak has Walmart selling the older, slower Apple Watch Series 3 for just $119 starting later this month.
 Once we can confirm or disprove that rumor, we'll update this story.

-Watch SE is the 2020 stepdown model in Apple's 2020 wristwatch line.
+The Watch SE is the stepdown model in Apple's 2020 wristwatch line.
 It's similar to the 2019 Series 5, but without the always-on screen and ECG function.
 The Watch SE also boasts a more powerful processor and a Retina display that's 30% larger than the much older Series 3, which starts at $169.
-Unlike the Series 3, the Watch SE also supports Apple's new Family Setup plan that lets you set up an Apple Watch for your kid, but you'll need to spend up for that aforementioned cellular version (and an accompanying wireless plan).
-See our Apple Watch SE review.
+Unlike the Series 3, the Watch SE also supports Apple's new Family Setup feature that lets you set up an Apple Watch for your kid, but you'll need to spend up for that aforementioned cellular version (and an accompanying wireless plan).
+Read our Apple Watch SE review.

 The larger 44mm model is also $49 off.

-The latest Apple Watch with even more features is now on sale.
-In addition to an always-on display and ECG functionality, the Series 6 monitors blood oxygen levels (though you shouldn't expect medical-grade results there).
-Regularly $399, you save $49 starting Sunday, Nov 15th at Target's Black Friday Sale.
-See our Apple Watch Series 6 review.
+The latest Apple Watch, with even more features, is now on sale.
+In addition to an always-on display and ECG, the Series 6 monitors blood oxygen levels (though you shouldn't expect medical-grade results there).
+Regularly $399, you save $49 starting today, Nov.
+15, at Target's Black Friday Sale.
+Read our Apple Watch Series 6 review.

 The larger Series 6 is also $49 off at Target.